jackfranklin/gulp-load-plugins/README.md

     lazy: true, // whether the plugins should be lazy loaded on demand
     rename: {}, // a mapping of plugins to rename
     renameFn: function (name) { ... }, // a function to handle the renaming of plugins (the default works)
-    postRequireTransforms: {} // see documentation below
+    postRequireTransforms: {}, // see documentation below
-});
+    maintainScope: true // toggles loading all npm scopes like non-scoped packages });
 ```